-- Korea includes WEBTOON Korea, NAVER SERIES, and Munpia where our contents are in Korean and targeted at Korean speaking users. - Japan includes LINE MANGA and eBookJapan where our contents are in Japanese and targeted at Japanese speaking users. - Rest of World includes WEBTOON in all other languages including English, Spanish, and more, as well as Wattpad, and Yonder where our contents are targeted at global users outside of Korea and Japan.
+- Korea includes WEBTOON Korea, NAVER SERIES, and Munpia where our content is in Korean and targeted at Korean speaking users. - Japan includes LINE MANGA and eBookJapan where our content is in Japanese and targeted at Japanese speaking users - Rest of World includes WEBTOON in all other languages including English, Spanish, and more, as well as Wattpad, where our content is targeted at global users outside of Korea and Japan.

-In particular, as a proxy of tracking our performance in North America which we consider as a key market, amongst Rest of World, we track users who consume WEBTOON offered in English ("WEBTOON English") in the U.S. and Canada based on the IP location (collectively "WEBTOON North America").
+In particular, as a proxy for tracking our performance in North America, which we consider to be a key market, amongst Rest of World, we track users who consume WEBTOON offered in English ("WEBTOON English") in the U.S. and Canada based on such user's Internet Protocol (IP) addresses (collectively "WEBTOON North America").
 For clarity, the following cases are not counted as part of WEBTOON North America but counted as part of Rest of World: (i) where users consume non-English (e.g., Spanish) WEBTOON content while they are physically based in North America and (ii) where users consume non-WEBTOON products (e.g., Wattpad) while they are physically based in North America.